How can I prepare for my asylum interview?

 • At the interview, you have the right to an interpreter for your native language.
 We recommend this even if you speak German or English.

-• Before the interview, you can also inform the BAMF in written form about the preferred gender of the person conducting the interview.17Unaccompanied minors, those persecuted due to gender, torture victims, traumatized individuals, and victims of human trafficking can also request a specialized interview officer.
+• Before the interview, you can also inform the BAMF in written form about the preferred gender of the person conducting the interview.16 Among others, unaccompanied minors, those persecuted due to gender, torture victims, traumatized individuals, and victims of human trafficking can also request a specialized interview officer.
 This person has received special training.

 8. Go to the interview prepared